 My Mother made Chremsels for Passover every year that I can remember.
 When my husband and I started taking our family away for Passover, she used to freeze a few for me to eat when we got back.
 Mom hated to cook; but for some reason, this was a recipe to which she was committed.

 A word to the wise: These Chremsels are not crepe like or even pancake like.
-They are dense and heavy but full of flavor from the Schmaltz.
+They are dense, heavy and full of flavor from Schmaltz.
 This recipe has been handed down from my Great Great Grandmother Ida who was born in Russia.
 I’ve adjusted it a bit-but have retained the integrity of the original recipe.
 My family used to eat them plain.
 My husband’s family prefers them with white horseradish.

 Prep time: 75 minutes